 Seat Belt Use

 Teens buckle up the least of any age group, and the consequences are deadly.
-According to the National Highway Traffic Safety Administration (NHTSA), in 2009 the majority (56 percent) of teens and young adults ages 16 to 20 that died in crashes were not wearing their seat belt.
+According to a survey conducted by the Centers for Disease Control and Prevention(CDC), in 2013 only 55 percent of high school students reported always wearing a seat belt when riding with someone else.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2012 58 percent of young adults (ages 13-20) that died in crashes were not wearing a seat belt.

-Increasing belt use is a key way to prevent your teens from dying in crashes.
-Learn ways to reinforce safe driving and buckling up with your teen at Buckle Up America and Ride Like A Friend.
-Drive Like You Care.
+Increasing seat belt use is a key way to prevent your teen from dying in a crash.
+Learn ways to reinforce safe driving and buckling up with your teen at Buckle Up America.

 Our research has shown that teens who view their parents as involved (set rules and monitor) are twice as likely to wear a seat belt as a driver or passenger as teens who say their parents are uninvolved.
 These teens also are nearly twice as likely to believe that buckling up affects safety.
 You can make a difference by always wearing a seat belt and insisting that everyone else does too.
 Teens decide what’s “normal” or “expected” by observing the behaviors around them.
 They’ll be more likely to buckle up if you have established it as routine.